The Labradoodle is quickly becoming one of the most popular dog breeds in the country (along with their cousin, the Goldendoodle.

-Goldendoodle).
 Have you been thinking about adding one of these adorable fluffballs to your family?

 We want to give you as much information as possible to help you decide if the Labrador Retriever/Poodle mix is right for your family.

-Let’s get started!
+Let’s get started![wpdatatable id=34]

 He was leading the breeding program for the Royal Guide Dogs Association of Australia in 1989 when he was asked to produce a hypoallergenic guide dog for a blind woman in Hawaii whose husband was allergic to dogs.

 While the Australian Labradoodle Association and the International Australian Labradoodle Association are trying to get breeders to do multigenerational breeding to create a breed standard, first-generation and second-generation mixes are still the norm in America and many other places around the world.

-While the aim is for a dog with the nonshedding properties of the Poodle and the friendly personality of the Labrador Retriever, you can also end up with a standoffish dog that sheds like crazy and needs haircuts anyway.
+While the aim is for a dog with the nonshedding properties of the Poodle and the friendly personality of the Lab, you can also end up with a standoffish dog that sheds like crazy and needs haircuts anyway.

 Since genetics are so unpredictable, let’s learn more about the Labradoodle’s parent breeds so you can have a better idea about what sort of traits you might expect to see in a Labradoodle.

-The Labrador Retriever was bred in Canada to retrieve nets, fish, and ducks for fishermen in Newfoundland.
+The Labrador was bred in Canada to retrieve nets, fish, and ducks for fishermen in Newfoundland.
 Their short coat resisted icing up in the frigid Canadian waters, and they were bred to have a friendly personality to match their hard-working side.

-AKC breed standard: “The ideal disposition is one of a kindly, outgoing, tractable nature; eager to please and nonaggressive towards man or animal.
+According to the AKC dog breed standard: “The ideal disposition is one of a kindly, outgoing, tractable nature; eager to please and nonaggressive towards man or animal.

-The Labrador Retriever has been the most popular dog registered with the American Kennel Club for the last 28 years.
+The Labrador Retriever has been the most popular dog breed registered with the American Kennel Club for the last 28 years.

 The breed was created more than 400 years ago to retrieve ducks, and the name “Poodle” is derived from the German word “pudelin,” which refers to splashing in water.

 The original Poodle size was the Standard Poodle, which is the largest size.
 From there, small Poodles were bred down to Miniature and Toy sizes.

 In general, Miniature Labradoodles weigh 15-30 pounds, Medium Labradoodles weigh 30-45 pounds, and Standard Labradoodles weigh more than 45 pounds.

 Genetics is a goofy thing, though, so there is no guarantee that your Labradoodle puppy will grow to the size claimed by the breeder, and there is no standard sizing or naming for Labradoodles since there isn’t an official breed standard.

 Keep that in mind when you bring your Labradoodle puppy home and make sure you spend plenty of time socializing them to reduce the odds of them becoming snappy with people or dogs they don’t know.

 Common Health Issues

-These breeders often charge more for their puppies, but you are more likely to get a healthier dog than if you get a puppy from a breeder who is more concerned about money than the overall health of the Labradoodle breed.
+These breeders often charge more for their puppies, but you are more likely to get a healthier dog than if you get a puppy from a dog breeder who is more concerned about money than the overall health of the Labradoodle dog breed.

 How to Care for a Labradoodle

 You should think seriously about whether you and your family can meet all of these requirements before bringing a Labradoodle into your home.

 Food and Diet Requirements

 Different sizes of Labradoodles have different food and diet requirements.

 Standard Labradoodles will generally benefit from a dog food designed for large breed dogs, while Medium and Miniature Labradoodles will do well on any premium dog food.

 It’s important to note that the quality of food you feed your dog can impact their quality of life.
 While premium dog food may cost more initially, it can help reduce vet bills that can be caused by health issues that may result from poor-quality dog food.

 If you’re looking for a jogging buddy, a Labradoodle is a good bet, and if you run them daily, they may be OK living in an apartment.
 However, these high-energy dogs do best with a yard that they can run around in.

 Most Labradoodles love a good game of fetch, and they will chase after a ball, stick, or Frisbee until either you or they collapse from exhaustion.
 A Chuckit!
 Classic Launcher Dog Ball Thrower can help you throw a ball faster while keeping your hands clean since tennis balls easily pick up slobber and mud.

 These intelligent dogs thrive on learning new tricks, and you’ll want to teach your puppy some manners before you have a 75-pound dog jumping on you every time you stand up.

 Socialization is also key since Labradoodles may inherit a tendency to be standoffish, so taking your puppy to a group class can be a great way for your puppy to meet new people and dogs while also learning to obey your commands.

 Give them a small, high-value reward every time they do something you ask for.
 This is a more successful training tactic long-term than using negative tactics and causing your dog to fear you.

 There is a lot of misinformation out there about Labradoodle grooming.
 I was a dog groomer for 12 years, and I’m here to set the record straight.

-Anybody, whether it’s a breeder or a website, who says that Labradoodles need minimal brushing or trimming and that their hair is shorter because they are part Labrador Retriever is either lying or misinformed.
+Anybody, whether it’s a dog breeder or a website, who says that Labradoodles need minimal brushing or trimming and that their hair is shorter because they are part Labrador Retriever is either lying or misinformed.

 Some websites like to throw out fancy words about the different Labradoodle coat textures, like hair, curly, fleece, wool, or straight, but many of those words mean different things to different people, and they aren’t entirely accurate descriptions of the coat types you will see in Labradoodles.

 Here’s how I would like to break it down: